Blosc/c-blosc2/plugins/test_data/README.md

 Here there are stored testing complementary files that are available for all users to test their plugins.

-The folder files are multidimensional arrays created in Caterva using the Caterva example 'example_frame_generator.c' (https://github.com/Blosc/c-blosc2/blob/main/examples/b2nd/example_frame_generator.c).
+The folder files are multidimensional arrays created by b2nd using the 'example_frame_generator.c' example.
+(https://github.com/Blosc/c-blosc2/blob/main/examples/b2nd/example_frame_generator.c).
 Moreover, they have the next parameters:
 - nthreads = 1;